nikefn/nikefn.github.io/_posts/2024-04-30-nighttime.markdown

 Back in the days in 2022, when I started working at [Fraunhofer IAO](https://www.morgenstadt.de/de/ueberuns/team.html), I took over a project called the [Nighttime Innovation Network](https://digitalakademie-bw.de/startschuss-innovationsnetzwerk-nachtkultur/) from a former colleague - a series of workshops aimed at resolving conflicts between different interest groups in urban nights.

-Due to my former engagements as waiter, bartender and kitchen helper at [Wagenhallen Stuttgart](https://wagenhallen.de/) Stuttgart, and some of my volunteering activities, I had hands-on experience on how nightculture can look like from *both ends* and the issues that may arise.
+Due to former engagements as waiter, bartender and kitchen helper at [Wagenhallen Stuttgart](https://wagenhallen.de/) Stuttgart, and some of my volunteering activities, I had hands-on experience on how nightculture can look like from *both ends* and the issues that may arise.
 Now in this workshop, even my city's first night mayor participated.
 All was pretty exciting for me!

-The workshops (all online due to Covid-aftermath) [followed a consistent structure](https://drive.google.com/file/d/1NNyccauycP9rLKWHcROoYFiSQzGsh395/view?usp=sharing): Intro done by me, then breakout sessions in different groups, then discussion in big group.
+The workshops (all online due to Covid-aftermath) [followed a consistent structure, I linked the slides for you here](https://drive.google.com/file/d/1NNyccauycP9rLKWHcROoYFiSQzGsh395/view?usp=sharing): Intro done by me, then breakout sessions in different groups, then discussion in big group.

 Over time and over multiple workshop sessions together we went through identifying overarching themes and subtopics to related challenges and possible solutions[^3].
 This process yielded a long list of possible ways forward, from which we compiled a more general and concise version of policy recommendations.
 I could present the findings at the [about pop conference](https://www.aboutpop.de/) conference on night-culture and we received positive feedback[^4].

-However, one thing stayed with me—during all discussions, it was challenging to keep myself and everyone else *'on track'*.
+However, one thing stayed with me — during all discussions, also the one during the conference, it was challenging to keep myself and everyone else *'on track'*.
 We were constantly tempted to switch between *different layers* of the problem — from e.g. an *individual* dispute at a specific time and place in the night, to the *'bigger picture'*, and *individual* participants' recommendations on best practices and *personal* experiences.
-Nevertheless, we managed and the outcome was useful and well-received. *This experience got very important in thinking up our new concepts with vibelab and the others.*
+Nevertheless, we did manage and the outcome was useful and well-received! *Still, this experience proved useful when thinking up our new concepts with Vibelab and the others.*

 The project finished, and sadly, no follow-up funding was secured, so in my working days the [Nighttime Innovation Network](https://digitalakademie-bw.de/startschuss-innovationsnetzwerk-nachtkultur/) was naturally replaced with other projects.
-But it continued to ruminate inside me, and I began reading mostly on nocturnal [insects](https://www.science.org/content/article/where-have-all-insects-gone) and their [relationship to light](https://doi.org/10.1038/s41467-024-44785-3) [^5] and found the book *Managing Cities at Night: A Practitioner Guide*[^6].
+But it continued to ruminate inside me, and I began reading mostly on nocturnal [insects](https://www.science.org/content/article/where-have-all-insects-gone) and their [relationship to light](https://doi.org/10.1038/s41467-024-44785-3) [^5] and I could get hold of the newly published book [Managing Cities at Night: A Practitioner Guide](https://doi.org/10.2307/j.ctv22jnkcq)[^6].

 ![Going to NOEK conference - sharing the obvious](/assets/images/blog-sxsw/noekpanel.jpg) *At NOEK conference - sharing on how the night is hiding in plain sight*